FNNDSC/pfdcm/README.rst

 Overview
 ********

 This repository provides ``pfdcm`` -- a controlling service that speaks to a PACS and handles DICOM data management.
+This is the bleeding edge dev branch.

 pfdcm
 =====